Jefferson County Public Schools

 If a child is identified as having a disability that adversely affects his or her educational performance, the ARC may develop an individual Education Program (IEP) in order to determine specific goals and objectives/benchmarks to target within the educational program.

-For more information and contact information for JCPS Exceptional Child Education (ECE) Personnel,
+For more information please contact JCPS Exceptional Child Education (ECE) office.